stephenyoon84/es2015-let-dc-web-career-021819/README.md

 ## Function Scope vs Block Scope

 The let keyword is an alternative to using the var keyword to declare variables. "let" behaves more in line with other programming languages like C or Java that use block scope.
-To understand block scope let us first describe blocks.
+Function Scope (also known as lexical scope) means that variables declared within a function are on accessible to be read or changed inside of that function.
+Block scope alternatovely limits variables access to inside of a code block instead.
+To understand better understand this  let's first describe blocks.

 ### What are blocks?